 Tip: If your real problem is weak structure and missing subtopics, fix the article with an AI SEO Editor or improve answer-ready formatting with an Answer Engine Optimizer tool before paying for a tracker.

-Which One Is Actually Worth Paying For?
+Which One Is Actually Worth It?

 LLMrefs is a good alternative, especially if you need multi-project reporting.